softspike/static_website/README.md

 2. The ‘Study’ page, listing some courses they offer.
 3. The ‘Research’ page, listing some of their research projects.

-Wireframes for each of the three pages have been supplied detailing how they should look at both large (desktop) and small (mobile) resolutions.
+Wire-frames for each of the three pages have been supplied detailing how they should look at both large (desktop) and small (mobile) resolutions.

 ## Technologies
 Project is created with:
 </br>